 This is an important thing to have if you’re going to travel abroad and planning to do outdoor activities.
 Walking the Camino is not a high-risk venture but it’s always recommended to have travel insurance that can cover your medical expenses (in case you need any), gear loss, or trip cancellation.
 Note, if you have a European Health Insurance card you don’t need any extra medical insurance for Spain or Portugal.
 The cost of Camino travel insurance varies depending on the company, the policy, a person’s age, etc.

 World Nomads offers simple and flexible travel insurance.
-Buy at home or while traveling and claim online from anywhere in the world.My detailed budget breakdown for the Camino Francés
+Buy at home or while traveling and claim online from anywhere in the world.The cost of essential gear

 For walking the Camino de Santiago you don’t need any special gear.
 There are two important items that you can bring for the Camino – comfortable walking shoes and a suitable backpack.
 These two you’re going to use every day walking for hours.
 I’d recommend investing in both.
 You don’t need heavy hiking boots for walking the Camino unless you’re planning to walk it in winter.